vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>Details (click to expand)</summary></p>

-The `Language` table is a tiny table to support multiple languages used in the app's **data**.
+The `Language` table is a tiny table to support multiple languages used in the app's data.
-The set of languages used in the app data can differ from the set of languages supported by the app's user interface **code**: localization of code is enabled at build time using mechanisms provided in Xcode, while localization of database data is handled at run time using mechanisms provided by the app.</p>
+The set of languages used in the app **data** can differ from the set of languages supported by the app's user interface **code**: localization of code is enabled at build-time using mechanisms provided in Xcode, while localization of database strings is handled at run-time using mechanisms defined in the app's code.</p>

+Currently there are two features in the app that display Strings from the database and thus require localization support:
+1. max one `localizedRemark` attached to an `organization` (club, museum) and
+2. multiple `localizedKeyword`s attached (indirectly via `Keyword`) to a `photographer`.

 So by storing translations in the database, the set of supported `Languages` used in the data is open-ended.
-For example, a museum in Portugal may have an English and a Portugues descriptive remark, even when the app's user interface can only be set to English or Dutch.
+For example, a museum in Portugal may have a descriptive remark in both English and Portuguese, even when the app's user interface currently has no support for Portuguese.
-This allows the app to display Portuguese text for the local museum whenever the user selected Portuguese as the preferred language.
-Under these conditions, the user interface will nomally be displayed in English.</p>
+This allows the app to display Portuguese text for the local museum whenever the user set Portuguese as the preferred language while the app's user interface will be displayed in English.</p>

-Currently there are two features in the app that display text from the database and thus require support for localization:
-1. max one `localizedRemark` attached to an `organization` (club, museum) and
-2. multiple `localizedKeywords` attached to a `photographer`.
 </details></ul>

 #### LocalizedRemark